Services & AccommodationsDisabled Students Programs and Services (DSPS)

 New student intakes will be scheduled immediately upon students completing and turning in the New Student Packet.
-New Student Intakes and will be made for the next available appointment as time permits.
+New Student Intakes and will be made for the next available appointment.
 DSPS aims to provide services in a timely manner and the DSPS staff strives to provide New Student Intake appointments within a two week time period, although during peak periods before the start of each semester DSPS will do its best to meet the needs of all our new and continuing students.

 To make an appointment with the counselor, please call 714-895-8721

 DSPS offers equipment loans to students on a semester-to-semester basis with approval from DSPS.
 Equipment must be returned to DSPS at the end of each semester unless prior arrangements have been made to extend the loan agreement.
 Students are responsible for the proper care of loaned equipment and are expected to return equipment in the same condition it was received.
 A DSPS Lending Agreement must be signed by students when they check-out equipment.